danielesartori/3D-C2-continuous-Bezier-curves/README.md

 # 3D-C2-continuous-Bezier-curves
 Enforce C2 continuity and generate 3D Bézier curves

-Given 2 sets of control points (possibly representing a 3D path), this code calculate the position of the additional control points used to enforce C2 continuity and plots the 3D Bézier curves defined by them.
+Given 2 sets of control points (possibly representing a 3D path), this code calculates the position of the additional control points used to enforce C2 continuity and plots the 3D Bézier curves defined by them.

 The repository includes: